 Idaho has a strong tradition of land trust and land conservation excellence.
 The members of ICOLT comply with Land Trust Alliance Standards and Practices as a condition of membership.
 Land Trust Alliance Standards and Practices are rigorous national standards that assure land trusts operate with professional integrity and quality.
 Upholding these standards helps ensure Idaho’s conservation organizations can meet their perpetual responsibility to uphold the conservation values of Idaho’s irreplaceable landscapes.
-In addition, two Idaho land trusts - Teton Regional Land Trust and Wood River Land Trust - are among the first land trusts nationally to receive accreditation status from the Land Trust Accreditation Commission, private land conservation’s highest certification.
+Four of ICOLT's members have received accreditation They are: The Nature Conservancy and Wilderness Land Trust.
+Plus, two Idaho land trusts - Teton Regional Land Trust and Wood River Land Trust - are also among the first land trusts nationally to receive accreditation status from the Land Trust Accreditation Commission, private land conservation’s highest certification.
 Several other of Idaho’s land trusts are currently engaged in the accreditation process.

 Land trusts negotiate voluntary agreements with landowners that limit commercial development and residential subdivision of the property.
 In essence, land trusts acquire, and then retire, development rights of the property.
 Conservation easements have potential federal estate tax and federal income tax benefits for landowners.
 Many land trusts work with local, county and federal programs that provide public funding for land conservation.
 Some land trusts have active trails and outdoor recreation programs.